RDFLib/pyLODE/README.rst

 Code Repositories
 ~~~~~~~~~~~~~~~~~
-Indicating to readers where the 'live' version of the ontology is managed:
+Indicating to readers where the 'live' version of the ontology/taxonomy is managed:

 .. figure:: img/code-repository.png
     :align: center
     :figclass: figure-eg

 .....

+This should not be done for profiles, instread, create a ``prof:ResourceDescriptor`` instance with ``role:repository`` to indicate a profile's repository.

 Code repositories that house an ontology can be indicated either using `schema.org's codeRepository property <https://schema.org/codeRepository>`__ or a combination of the `Description of a Project <https://github.com/ewilderj/doap>`__ and PROV: